mr-frank1216/Data-Dynamos-Project/README.md

 ##### Age Distribution
 - The majority of women were concentrated between ages 43-65, with the highest percentage at age 47 (36 women).
-- Visuals: A histogram or density plot illustrating age distribution, highlighting the concentration at ages 43-65.

 ##### Positive Lymph Nodes by Age
 - A line chart shows that women at age 76 had the highest number of positive lymph nodes.
 There is a trend of increasing positive lymph nodes with age.
-- Visuals: Line chart illustrating the trend of positive lymph nodes by age.

 ##### Estrogen Receptors by Age
 - A line chart shows that older women (ages 69-80) have higher estrogen receptor levels on cancer cells compared to younger women.
-- Visuals: Line chart showing the average estrogen receptor levels by age.

 ##### Progesterone Receptors by Age
 - A line chart indicates that women at age 80 have the highest levels of progesterone receptor distribution.
-- Visuals: Line chart showing the average progesterone receptor levels by age.

 ##### Tumor Size by Age
 - A line chart shows that women at age 31 had the highest tumor size (41.5mm).
-- Visuals: Line chart illustrating the average tumor size by age.

 ---

 #### INSIGHTS